-- (a) Planned7 and performed in accordance with the firm's policies or procedures, professional standards and applicable legal and regulatory requirements; and - (b) Responsive to the nature and circumstances of the audit engagement and the resources assigned or made available to the engagement team by the firm. - 31.
+- (b) Responsive to the nature and circumstances of the audit engagement and the resources assigned or made available to the engagement team by the firm. - 31.
 The engagement partner shall review audit documentation at appropriate points in time during the audit engagement, including audit documentation relating to: (Ref: Para.
-A91-A94) - (a) Significant matters;8 - (b) Significant judgments, including those relating to difficult or contentious matters identified during the audit engagement, and the conclusions reached; and - (c) Other matters that, in the engagement partner's professional judgment, are relevant to the engagement partner's responsibilities. - 32.
+A90-A93) - (a) Significant matters; - (b) Significant judgments, including those relating to difficult or contentious matters identified during the audit engagement, and the conclusions reached; and - (c) Other matters that, in the engagement partner's professional judgment, are relevant to the engagement partner's responsibilities. - 32.
 On or before the date of the auditor's report, the engagement partner shall determine, through review of audit documentation and discussion with the engagement team, that sufficient appropriate audit evidence has been obtained to support the conclusions reached and for the auditor's report to be issued.
 (Ref: Para.
-A91-A95) - 33.
-Prior to dating the auditor's report, the engagement partner shall review the financial statements and the auditor's report, including, if applicable, the description of the key audit matters9 and related audit documentation, to determine that the report to be issued will be appropriate in the circumstances.10 - 34.
+A90-A94) - 33.
+Prior to dating the auditor's report, the engagement partner shall review the financial statements and the auditor's report, including, if applicable, the description of the key audit matters and related audit documentation, to determine that the report to be issued will be appropriate in the circumstances. - 34.
 The engagement partner shall review, prior to their issuance, formal written communications to management, those charged with governance or regulatory authorities.
 (Ref: Para.
-A99)
+A98)